MinJinHa/COZINE/README.md

-This vignette describes how to use R/COZINE to estimate microbial network when the abundances in each sample are constrained to have a fixed sum and there is incomplete overlaping microbial populations across subjects, the data are both compositional andzero-inflated.
+This vignette describes how to use R/COZINE to estimate microbial network when the abundances in each sample are constrained to have a fixed sum and there is incomplete overlaping microbial populations across subjects, the data are both compositional and zero-inflated.

 COZINE with example
 -------------------